autogluon/autogluon/hackathon/source/notebook/image_classification_advanced.md

       (dataset.train.synsets[ind.asscalar()], prob.asscalar()))
 ```

-For more usage and configurations of the `fit`,
+Beyond what we described here, there are many other aspects of `fit` that an advanced user can control.
-please refer to the [fit API](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.task.image_classification.ImageClassification.fit).
+Please refer to the [fit API](http://autogluon-hackathon.s3-website-us-west-2.amazonaws.com/frontend.html#autogluon.task.image_classification.ImageClassification.fit).